Real Estate Talk:

 Insurance

-Ensure that the amount charged for the rental takes into account insurance costs and is therefore included in the rent.
+Ensure that the amount charged for the rental includes insurance costs and is therefore included in the rent.

 There are several inexpensive websites to advertise the property on, including:

-These sites charge varied amounts to advertise, but they do not insist on a percentage of your income, unlike Airbnb.com and others.
+These sites charge varying amounts for advertising, but they do not require a percentage of your income, unlike Airbnb.com and others.

 ‘When receiving an inquiry, vet the interested party as thoroughly as possible before agreeing to rent the property.’